 We’ve all seen a patient running on a treadmill during a stress test in a medical TV drama.
-But not everybody needs one – and they’re hardly dramatic.
-Dr. Sameer Chaudhari, a cardiologist at Novant Health Heart & Vascular Institute in Monroe, North Carolina, explains who needs the test, what kind of tests are available and what happens next.
+But not everybody needs a stress test – and they’re hardly dramatic.

 What is a stress test?